-- In consideration of an easement in similar terms 1.1 to those set out in this Deed granted or to be granted by the Grantee with respect to the Grantee's Land in favour of the Grantor, the Grantor hereby its employees, to the Grantee, grants contractors, invitees and licensees full and free right and liberty to go, pass and repass at all times either with or without vehicles of any description, laden or unladen, across the boundary dividing the Grantor's Land and the Grantee's Land as delineated in red on the plan annexed hereto and such other portions of the boundary as the Grantor and the Grantee mutually agree from time to time, for the purpose of facilitating access to the Grantee's Land and the businesses carried upon the Grantee's Land. - 1.2 If at any time the boundary dividing the Grantor's Land and the Grantee's Land is altered or reduced as a consequence of the widening or realignment of Walter Road or for any other reason, the Grantor and the Grantee will use their respective best endeavours to preserve the rights conferred under this Deed by altering or extending the position of the easement or by such other suitable means as are reasonably acceptable to both the Grantor and the Grantee having regard to the intention of the parties in entering into this Deed.
+- In consideration of an easement in similar terms 1.1 to those set out in this Deed granted or to be granted by the Grantee with respect to the Grantee's Land in favour of the Grantor, the Grantor hereby its employees, agents, to the Grantee, contractors, invitees and licensees full and free right and liberty to go, pass and repass at all times either with or without vehicles of any description, laden or unladen, across the boundary dividing the Grantor's Land and the Grantee's Land as delineated in red on the plan annexed hereto and such other portions of the boundary as the Grantor and the Grantee mutually agree from time to time, for the purpose of facilitating access to the Grantee's Land and the businesses carried upon the Grantee's Land. - Land and the Grantee's Land is altered or reduced as a consequence of the widening or realignment of Walter Road or for any other reason, the Grantor and the Grantee will use their respective best endeavours to preserve the rights conferred under this Deed by altering or extending the position of the easement or by such other suitable means as are reasonably acceptable to both the Grantor and the Grantee having regard to the intention of the parties in entering into this Deed.

-CRANTOR'S COVENANTS
+2. GRANTOR'S COVENANTS